Content Writer at SocialBee

 What is the Bluesky app?

-At first, Bluesky started as an idea inside X but is now an independent company, founded by Twitter co-founder and ex-CEO Jack Dorsey; while X is now coordinated by CEO Elon Musk.
+At first, the Bluesky project started as an idea inside X but is now an independent company, founded by co-founder and former Twitter CEO Jack Dorsey; while CEO Elon Musk now coordinates X. Bluesky announced its launch in early 2023.
+The platform started with an invite code business model but has since expanded beyond its invite-only model to allow more users to join.

 - Choose or create custom domains to represent their profiles.

-- Use customizable algorithms to influence what content appears on their feeds.
+- Use custom algorithms to influence what content appears on their feeds.

-- Select different servers (similar to the Mastodon server), giving them more control over the rules and Bluesky community guidelines they follow.
+- Select different servers (similar to the Mastodon server), giving them more control over the rules and Bluesky community guidelines they follow; Bluesky allows each instance or server to set its own rules, often managed by a local moderation team.

 Bluesky vs Twitter: what are the main differences?

-Bluesky and X may seem similar at first, but they have some key differences.
-Twitter offers more features, but Bluesky aims to create a different kind of social experience.
+Twitter (now X) offers more features, but Bluesky aims to create a different kind of social experience.

 Here’s a look at the main differences between Bluesky and Twitter: